LiveHelperChat/doc/docs/integrating/whatsapp.md

 Save changes.

+### How do I add another phone number?

+After you have completed all configurations you can just

+* export your working `Incoming webhook`
+* re-import and change `Identifier`.
+* Set webhook in open-wa

+All the rest should work out of the box.

 ## Rest API calls setup

+**One time configuration**

 This will be required for an admin messages being send back to visitor (WhatsApp).